Rethinking Meta-Learning from a Learning Lens: Appendix

 \section{Appendix}

 The appendix provides supplementary information and additional details that support the primary discoveries and methodologies proposed in this paper.
-It is organized into several sections: \begin{itemize} \item Appendix O provides the details and further analysis about the ``learning'' lens of meta-learning. \item Appendix \ref{sec:app_A} encompasses the pseudo-code of meta-learning with TRLearner. \item Appendix \ref{sec:app_B} contains the proofs of the presented theorems. \item Appendix \ref{sec:app_C} provides details for all datasets used in the experiments. \item Appendix \ref{sec:app_D} provides details for the baselines used in the experiments. \item Appendix \ref{sec:app_E} presents the implementation and architecture of our method, aiding in the faithful reproduction of our work. \item Appendix \ref{sec:app_F} provides additional experiments, full results, and experimental details of the comparison experiments that were omitted in the main text due to page limitations. \end{itemize} Note that before we illustrate the details and analysis, we provide a brief summary of all the experiments conducted in this paper, as shown in Table \ref{tab:app_experiments_summary}.
+It is organized into several sections: \begin{itemize} \item Appendix \ref{sec:app_B} contains the proofs of the presented theorems. \item Appendix \ref{sec:O} provides the details and further analysis about the ``learning'' lens of meta-learning. \item Appendix \ref{sec:discussion} provide more discussion about the effectiveness of TRLearner, e.g., with highly diverse tasks. \item Appendix \ref{sec:app_C} provides details for all datasets used in the experiments. \item Appendix \ref{sec:app_D} provides details for the baselines used in the experiments. \end{itemize} Note that before we illustrate the details and analysis, we provide a brief summary of all the experiments conducted in this paper, as shown in Table \ref{tab:app_experiments_summary}.